KOTHAVANI/100-Days-of-RTL-code/README.md

 Day 80 : TB to count number of ones in an array

-Day 81 : TB to verify D-Flipflop
+Day 81 : Immediate Assertion Example

 Day 82 : TB to verify T-Flipflop